http://beyond666-acson005.blogspot.com/2012/02/prophetic-dreams-astral-journeys-in.html http://be

 SPOOKY NIGHT: Heritage Memorial Park

-Before dash-cam became fad, there was reverse sensors.
+Before dash cams became a fad, there were reverse sensors.
 I have both in my car.
-I came to the Heritage Park to pick up my wife who visited her sister’s grave.
+I came to Heritage Park to pick up my wife, who had visited her sister’s grave.
 It was past midnight.
-If the traffic is light, it is 10-15 minutes drive from Maharlika Village.
+If the traffic is light, it is a 10- 15-minute drive from Maharlika Village.

-My reverse sensor went haywire as I shifted the gear to reverse as in really “rapid warning” as if I am about to hit someone.
-I didn’t see anyone on my side-mirrors and on my back dash-cam view.
-After the third time, I stepped out of my car and walked around the back expecting to find a cat, a dog, a rabbit or a hamster pet that someone may have taken to the cemetery…a favorite pet of someone departed but there was nothing.
+My reverse sensor went haywire as I shifted the gear to reverse, as in really “rapid warning,” as if I was about to hit someone.
+I didn’t see anyone on my side mirrors or on my back dash cam view.
+After the third time, I stepped out of my car and walked around the back, expecting to find a cat, a dog, a rabbit, or a hamster pet that someone may have taken to the cemetery…a favorite pet of someone who departed, but there was nothing.

 The spirits of the dead didn’t cross mind.
 I laughed!